Kansas City University College of Osteopathic Medicine

 KCU-College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) and by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-- Kansas City University of Medicine and Biosciences – Kansas City Campus
+- Kansas City University – Kansas City Campus

 The Kansas City campus features 8 buildings, designed to provide modern facilities to promote student success.
 Notable buildings include: